Dans-labs/formats/docs/fileFormats/txt.md

 that programming language.
 It is dependent on the programming language how the character encoding must be specified, and what the default encoding is.

-## Description

-Plain text is a data type that requires very little software to interpret it.
-The software that is required, is usually part of the operating system, such as *notepad* on Windows, *Text Edit* on the Mac, or the *Terminal* or *command prompt* on all systems.

-Plain text is used for text without formatting, for configuration documents, for logging, for data, and for programming.

-It can be produced by humans, typing on the keyboard or dictating in a microphone, but also by programs, scripts and commands on the terminal.

 ## See also